Learn-Write-Repeat/Open-contributions/Chaithanya_Python_PythonBasics.md

 * In the Downloads tab choose the ***latest version of Python(Python 3.8.5)*** and click on it to download.

-* An Executable file will be dowbnloaded.
+* An Executable file will be downloaded.

 <hr>